framework-one/fw1-clj/README.md

 * `(controllers.section/item rc)`, if defined.
 * `(controllers.section/after rc)`, if defined.

 A handler function should return the `rc`, updated as necessary.
 Strictly speaking, FW/1 will also call any `:before` / `:after` handlers defined in the configuration -- see below.
+This sequence of controller calls will be interrupted if `(abort rc)` has been called.

-Then FW/1 will look for an HTML view template:
+If one of the `render-xxx` functions has been called, FW/1 will render the data as specified.
+If the `redirect` function has been called, FW/1 will respond with a redirect (a `Location` header containing a URL).
+Otherwise FW/1 will look for an HTML view template:

 * `views/section/item.html`